 - Gradina Eden

 If you're a fan of chill, green spaces, then Eden Garden is a super cozy place to hang out and a secluded spot to enjoy Bucharest by night with friends.
-Set up in the lush backyard of Stirbey Palace on Victory Avenue, this laidback venue operates only during the warm season.
-There are no waiters so you need to order your drink at the bar, but their selection will not disappoint especially for beers.
-During hot summer days this is the perfect place to cool down and rest far from the city’s hustle and bustle.
+Set up in the lush backyard of Stirbey Palace on Calea Victoriei (translated Victory Avenue), this laid-back venue operates only during the warm season.
+There are no waiters so you need to order your drink at the bar, but their selection will not disappoint, especially for beers.
+During hot summer days this is a very good place to cool down and rest far from the city’s hustle and bustle.
 In the evening it’s cooler than most places and at night various electronic music events and concerts are hosted here.

-Bucharest’s first shot bar, Shoteria in the heart of Old Town offers only shot drinks!
-Their combinations are unusual, interesting and delicious - so this is a perfect place for a pre-drinks session.
+Bucharest’s first shot bar, Shoteria offers only shot drinks!
+Their combinations are unusual, interesting and delicious - so this is the perfect place for a pre-drinks session.
 Because of its good location, right in the heart of the Old Town (strada Șelari), from here you can continue your bar hopping adventure all night long, taking advantage of the many options available in the area.
 What’s great about this bar is that they serve some anti-hangover drinks as well, so no need to worry about getting a headache if you’ve drunk too much.
 The specialist bartenders are friendly, the music will get you into party mode and when you hear cheering or see flames in the area - shots are being prepared with a show!

 - Beraria H

 Once you step inside Beraria H you’ll get an instant Oktoberfest vibe.
-Located in a huge hall on the shores of Herestrau Lake, people of all ages gather around long tables to drink beer and enjoy the many live music events regularly hosted here, along with other cultural events.
+Located in a huge hall on the shores of Herastrau Lake, people of all ages gather around long tables to drink beer and enjoy the many live music events regularly hosted here, along with other cultural events.
 It's actually the largest beer hall in South-Eastern Europe, but it's so popular that it's always swarming with people.
 They have great food, well-paired to go with many pints of beer.
 If you don’t mind loud crowds, this is a good spot to hang out after visiting the North of Bucharest.

-- Happy Pub, Beer O’Clock and Romanian Craft Beer Bar
+- Happy Pub, Beer O’Clock and Zaganu Romanian Craft Beer Bar

 You’ll be surprised to know that the Romanian craft beer scene is quite serious and tasty!
 Local big brands such as Ursus, Silva or Ciuc come in the usual varieties (pills, lager, black or IPAs) but in recent years craft beer producers have been booming offering a variety of tastes and funny, retro brands.
 Beer-lovers were pleased and there are even craft beer festivals regularly organized!
 If you go to specialized bars in Bucharest, you'll be offered a great selection of beers no matter what your preferences are!
-Look for Sikaru, Ground Zero or Hop Hooligans or check our craft beer tour to go for a tasting while learning about Romania’s beer making tradition
+Look for Sikaru, Ground Zero or Hop Hooligans or check our craft beer tour to go for a tasting while learning about Romania’s beer making tradition.

 - J’ai bistrot

 Of the many other bars you’ll find in beautiful townhouses, this bohemian garden with an urban-chic interior is one of our favorites.
 At J’ai bistrot you’ll find superb dishes, a lot of drink options and friendly vibes.
 This bar is a classic choice for locals and hosts regular brunch events (always crowded!).
-The place has a laidback atmosphere and is a great place to go out during the evening (with a reservation) but also during the daytime.
+It has a laid-back atmosphere and it is located in a beautiful place, perfect for going out during the evening (with a reservation) but also during the daytime.

-You’ll find similar concepts at Simbio and Lente, also very popular.
+You’ll find similar concepts at Simbio, Lente and Journey Pub, also very popular.

 - Salon Golescu

 One of the coolest bars in Bucharest, Salon Golescu combines groovy vibes by night, with a chill atmosphere for lounging and eating by day.
-This upscale bar/lounge in the Romana neighbourhood has an impressive menu with great drinks (their cocktails in particular are very good) and the interior is classy and retro.
+This upscale bar/lounge in the Romana neighborhood has an impressive menu with great drinks (their cocktails in particular are very good) and the interior is classy and retro.
 In the evening the atmosphere is great and the music just perfect to take you from drinks with friends into party mode!

 Upmarket restaurant, bar and club by night, Nomad’s rooftop view of Bucharest’s Old Town area is what draws people in.
 You’ll discover a dynamic ambiance and a large variety of cocktails, wines and whiskey at the bar.
 It's also a place with good food, but that’s not what draws people to the place.
-During weekends, DJs and live music projects create a fun atmosphere but beware - this bar is almost always overcrowded so either go in early or book your table!
+During weekends, DJ nights and live music projects create a fun atmosphere but beware - this bar is almost always overcrowded so either go in early or book your table!
 And if you're interested in more rooftop bars, here's a few more recommendations: Upstairs Rooftop, Pura Vida Sky Bar and Linea / Closer To The Moon (this one is perfect for an intimate setting).

 - Interbelic Cocktail Bar

 Interbelic is a veteran of Bucharest’s clubbing scene: great music played all night long paired with proper, large-sized cocktails mixed by some of the best bartenders in Bucharest.
 And decent prices - 5€!
 The industrial design and low-lights make it a perfect place for partying the night away!
-There’s an entrance fee but I was never dissappointed after paying it :) On their website you can also find free tickets for certain events.
+Sometimes there’s an entrance fee but I was never disappointed after paying it :) On their website you can also find free tickets for certain events.

 Rock bands, local artists, Romanian DJs – at Expirat each weekend hosts different events and parties.
 This club is located in a former industrial hall and combines industrial design with lights and basic decorum.
 The music is very good, contemporary and combining all styles made for dancing, but when you want to take a break Expirat has a spacious courtyard where you can chill and have a quick bite.